 Angioplasty and stent placement may be a planned procedure to improve blood flow to the heart muscles.
 The procedure also may be used as emergency treatment for a heart attack.

 Coronary angioplasty and stent placement also are called percutaneous coronary intervention.

 Why it's done

-Blood clots.
-Blood clots can form within stents even after the procedure.
+- Blood clots.
+Blood clots can form within stents.
 These clots can close the artery, causing a heart attack.
-It's important to take aspirin, clopidogrel (Plavix), prasugrel (Effient) or another medication that helps reduce the risk of blood clots exactly as prescribed to decrease the chance of clots forming in your stent.
+Medicines can help reduce the risk of blood clots.

 Other rare risks of angioplasty include:

 - Heart attack.
 Heart attacks that cause severe tissue damage or death are rare.

 - Coronary artery damage.
 The coronary artery may be torn or ruptured during coronary angioplasty and stenting.
 These complications may require emergency open-heart surgery.